dsjr2006/gopher-b2/readme.md

 ## Backblaze B2 Credentials

-Must set in Configuration file or with OS Environment variables
+API credentials must be set in Configuration file or with OS Environment variables.
+The API URL below is the correct URL as of writing (2017-Aug).
+You will need to obtain API credentials from the B2 Dashboard.
+Go to [https://secure.backblaze.com/b2_buckets.htm](https://secure.backblaze.com/b2_buckets.htm), then click 'Show Account ID and Application Key".

+### Environment Variables

 You can environment variables for gopherb2 to authorize with the Backblaze B2 API.
 The application will expect the following: